brodyking/ptrack/README.md

 ## 👨‍💻 Roadmap

+- Better Graph.

 - Better User Auth.

-- Better Mobile Support.

 - Track money/spending.

-- API?? (maybe)
+- API.
+I created some basic API usage in api.php but it is basically useless.
+Will have more soon.

 ## 🖥️ Development

 This project was made using [php](https://www.php.net/) and [chart.js](https://www.chartjs.org/).
 Without these pieces of software, alot of this would've never been made.